MADE

 Writer · Filmmaker

-A graduate of the American Film Institute, A.P.
+A graduate of the American Film Institute's MFA program in Screenwriting, A.P.
 Boland trained at the intersection of genre craft and independent filmmaking, with experience at Dark Castle Entertainment and Ghost House Productions.
 An accomplished screenwriter currently in production on a horror anthology feature, he reads scripts with a genre-rooted eye for structure, dread, and what actually works on a lean budget.

 Aaron Jay Rome